Pipelines (Basic): How Automations Work

 How to View Automations in the Pipeline

-You can always find out what automations does your pipeline have, as well as quickly add or delete ones.
+You can always find out what automations does your pipeline has, as well as quickly add or delete ones.

 - When you’re viewing your pipeline, there’s an automation icon with the counter above each stage.
 Click the icon to explore the details: what automations does the stage have and what templates are used.